 Oil-based poly adds a warm amber glow to your wood and lasts longer, but takes forever to dry between coats.

 Either way, plan on 2 to 3 coats for furniture that gets regular use.
-Besides, you can quickly pick a finish in our latest topic 5+ best Polyurethane for Table Top

 How to add protective topcoat: